akors/nuke-ms/README.en.txt

 The Nuclear Messaging System (nuke-ms) is intended as a reliable and secure distributed instant messaging system available on many platforms.
 Right now it provides only a very rudimentary functionality and is probably only useful for testing and evaluation purposes.

 nuke-ms is a free software project written by Alexander Korsunsky.
+You can use, modify and redistribute it under the conditions of the GNU General Public License version 3, a copy of which can be found in the file LICENSE.txt in the doc/ folder.

 It is hosted on BerliOS Developer, a german organization supporting the development of open source projects.
 Various services for nuke-ms such as a git repository, a bugtracker or a wiki page are hosted there.
 You can browse the nuke-ms project page here: http://developer.berlios.de/projects/nuke-ms/

 ================================================================================
 Contents of this file: